Post 8 of 8

 Community is not so large, but you can build a very loyal community, and over time, grow your viewership quite a bit.

 There is the only average of 164 channels, with about 5,300 viewers, which means that competition is not huge.
 That allows you to use your whit and become quite popular.
+Also, you can get a Runescape Twitch overlay to boost the numbers even further.

 2. Dota 2